-Diverse, equitable, and inclusive workforces drive better business outcomes for organizations.
-While many organizations have aspired to these goals, progress has been slow.
-Many are now working to make the necessary changes that create safe and inclusive spaces.
-In this guide, we’ve detailed how to go from strategy to meaningful action in building a workforce that is diverse, equitable, and inclusive.
+Workplaces that excel in diversity, equity and inclusion drive better business outcomes for organizations.
+While many companies have worked to increase their DEI status, progress has been slow.
+Many are now taking extra steps required to create safe and inclusive spaces.
+In this guide, we’ve detailed how to go from strategy to meaningful action in leveling up your DEI.

 What is diversity, equity, and inclusion (DEI)?

-Diversity, equity, and inclusion – frequently referred to as DEI – is the umbrella term for the programs, policies, strategies, and practices that execute a company’s mission to create and sustain a diverse, equitable, and inclusive environment, no matter what an employee’s:
+DEI stands for diversity, equity, and inclusion.
+It’s the umbrella term for the programs, policies, strategies, and practices that implement a company’s mission to create and sustain a diverse, equitable, and inclusive environment that respects and accommodates every employee’s:

 - Sexual orientation